Beach Club Vibes

 Roca Blanca Beach Club & Restaurant

 Roca Blanca Beach Club & Restaurant is on Avenida Juan Carlos I in Arona, near Los Cristianos.
 The pool is the centrepiece, surrounded by Balinese beds and sunbeds.
-Burgers and paella are the most-ordered dishes.
+There's no direct beach access, but the pool setup compensates.

-Rated 4.3 from 821 reviews at €€ pricing.
-It's one of the better options in the Los Cristianos area.
+One of the better options in the Los Cristianos area. €€ pricing.

 Bocana Beach Club